openebs-archive/openebs-docs/docs/deployjiva.md

       If you would like to create a storage pool on an external disk which is mounted on the nodes, create a  *openebs-config.yaml* file and add the below example yaml with changing the appropriate mounted disk path in your required node.

       For example,If your external disk is mounted as */mnt/openebs_disk* in your node, change the path as below.
+Goto step 3 if you would like to create storage pool on external disk.
+Otherwise, goto Step 5.

       ```
       path: "/mnt/openebs_disk"